 "Fear not them which kill the body, but are not able to kill the soul: but rather fear him which is able to destroy both soul and body in hell [gehenna]" (Matt.10:28 KJV).
 See also Gen.6:1-7; Lk.12:4-5 KJV.

-The Greek word for 'destroy' is 'apollumi', which means 'to destroy fully', 'to kill', 'to perish', 'to completely do away with.'
-The usage of the word 'apollumi' in the New Testament always indicates complete destruction.
-Both the Hebrew and Greek words for 'destroy' mean 'the destruction and cessation of existence'.
+The English word destroy in verse 28 is translated from the Greek word apollumi, which means to destroy fully, to kill, to perish, to completely do away with.
+The usage of the word apollumi in the New Testament always indicates complete destruction.
+Both the Hebrew and Greek words for destroy mean the destruction and cessation of existence.

 There is no doubt that Christ's audience knew exactly what he was referring to when he spoke of gehenna.
 His symbolic usage of gehenna in portraying destruction was a very graphic illustration and an unmistakable reference to total destruction.